weeklyjs/weeklyjs.github.io/docs/_posts/2022-05-06-writing-cli-tools-with-typescript.md

 ```

 The packaged binary is automatically made executable using the `postpackage` script.
-Now we can simply run the binary from the shell without a Node.js installation without any dependency installations whatsoever.
+Packaging our CLI into a standalone binary has the major advantage that we can now simply run our CLI as a binary from the shell without a Node.js installation and without having to download any dependency whatsoever.

 ```bash
 $ ./bin/main yell 'hey!'